Joint Problems Including Arthritis

 The following Denes products can help with joint problems:

-This is a licensed herbal medicine for the symptomatic relief of arthritis.
+This is a herbal medicine for the symptomatic relief of joint stiffness.
 Greenleaf Capsules are based on stinging nettles which have a natural anti-inflammatory action and cleansing effect upon the body, helping to remove toxins and other unwanted metabolites.
 These substances, called free radicals, can cause symptoms such as joint pain and stiffness if allowed to accumulate.
 Greenleaf Capsules encourage the body to eliminate these substances through the kidneys, helping to relieve the symptoms of arthritis and to improve mobility.

 Green Lipped Mussel, (Perna canaliculus) is a marine bivalve that is farmed in the clear, unpolluted waters around New Zealand.
 GLM has been used to treat joint problems for over 20 years.
 During this period of time a considerable amount of research has gone into investigating how it works.
 It is known to contain compounds known as GAGs (glycosaminoglycans, sometimes referred to as mucopolysaccharides) that can help in the management of degenerative joint conditions.
 GLM also contains small amounts of glucosamine, one of the building blocks of GAGs, and a small quantity of Omega 3 fatty acids (similar to those found in salmon oil) which have an anti-inflammatory effect.